Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 // A user abort is not an error: the stream ends cleanly (no `error` part,

-// no throw) and the promises resolve.
+// no throw) and the promises RESOLVE.

 for await (const chunk of result.textStream) process.stdout.write(chunk);